not1337/usicrypt/README.md

 For those reasons the allegedly available ed25519 functionality will be ignored and the replacement as stated above will be permanently used.
+As for x448 and ed448 there's some commented out reference to a strange Curve3617 in the code but the really required curves seem to be just ignored.

 Nettle Note:
 ------------